Check @suff_highways on Twitter for regular updates during winter.

 How we deal with snow

-We will carry out snow ploughing throughout the night in severe snow conditions.
+Snow ploughing is carried out in severe snow conditions.
 We do this to keep the most important roads passable (this is normally confined to the busier A class roads).
 There could be considerable delay in clearing snow from some minor roads.

 We also clear snow from heavily used pavements.
 Priority is given to: